 To live well, your child needs to experience anxiety as an occasional emotion that guides her to keep safe.
 (And of course this is equally important for boys too!)
 She needs to be in charge of the emotion, to ‘tame’ it – rather than the emotion being in charge of her.

 When the emotion is strong, give reassurance that you are there to keep her safe, and help her to learn to breath deep slow breathes when she feels anxious.
 At a time after the event, once she is calm again and you sense it is a ‘snuggle’ time, listen to what made her feel anxious and ask what can help her to feel safe when she feels anxious.

 Having a plan to deal with anxiety before it overwhelms can lessen future anxiety attacks.

 With younger children who can’t yet verbally process at this level find a helpful storybook or create your own story, to help your child process anxiety.
 For example, try reading your child ‘Owl Babies’ by Martin Waddell and Patrick Benson if she is anxious about being away from you.
 (Always, of course, ensure she IS safe, emotionally and psychologically when she is apart from you).

 #4.
-Key Four: Support Your Child To ‘Tame’ Her Anxiety.
+Key Four: Support Your Child To Reassure Her Anxiety

 Become more aware of how the emotion of Anxiety can be helpful.